BlackBeltTechnology/ecore-ts/README.md

 </script>
 ```

-### Node
+### Node / NPM

-Ecore.ts is available on npm and can be use as a Node module.
+Ecore.ts is available on NPM and can be use as a Node module.
 To install it simply use the following command from your terminal:

 ```
 npm install ecore-ts